The campus phone system is out-of-service. Internet and email have not been impacted.

 Licensed Mental Health Counselor Associate

 She believes counseling begins by working in partnership with the client to create a safe and caring space.
 By processing challenging and painful life experiences together, she looks to generate pathways for flexibility, growth, and healing.
 Honoring the experience of the client, Erica is committed to engaging with multicultural issues.
 She advocates for the discovery of resilience and empowerment within the individual.
-Erica finds comfort in listening to music, reading, and cooking.
-She has developed several new hobbies during social distancing and enjoys watercolor painting and indoor gardening.

-• M.A.
-Clinical Mental Health Counseling | Antioch University Seattle
+• M.A., Clinical Mental Health Counseling | Antioch University Seattle

 JR